Human germline engineering: Research

-The lack of clear international regulation has led to researchers across the globe attempting to create an international framework of ethical guidelines.
-Current framework lacks the requisite treaties among nations to create a mechanism for international enforcement.
-At the first International Summit on Human Gene Editing in December 2015 the collaboration of scientists issued the first international guidelines on genetic research.
-These guidelines allow for the pre-clinical research into the editing of genetic sequences in human cells granted the embryos are not used to implant pregnancy.
-Genetic alteration of somatic cells for therapeutic proposes was also considered an ethically acceptable field of research in part due to the lack of ability of somatic cells to transfer genetic material to subsequent generations.
-However citing the lack of social consensus, and the risk of inaccurate gene editing the conference called for restraint on any germline modifications on implanted embryos intended for pregnancy.
+The lack of international regulation led researchers to attempt to create an international framework of ethical guidelines.
+The framework lacks the requisite international treaties for enforcement.
+At the first International Summit on Human Gene Editing in December 2015 researchers issued the first international guidelines.
+These guidelines allowed pre-clinical research into gene editing in human cells as long as the embryos were not used to implant pregnancy.
+Genetic alteration of somatic cells for therapeutic proposes was considered ethically acceptable in part because somatic cells cannot pass modifications to subsequent generations.
+However the lack of consensus and the risks of inaccurate editing led the conference to call for restraint on germline modifications.

-With the international outcry in response to the first recorded case of human germ line edited embryos being implanted by researcher He Jiankui, scientists have continued discussion on the best possible mechanism for enforcement of an international framework.
-On March 13, 2019 researchers Eric Lander, Françoise Baylis, Feng Zhang, Emmanuelle Charpentier, Paul Bergfrom along with others across the globe published a call for a framework that does not foreclose any outcome but includes a voluntary pledge by nations along with a coordinating body to monitor the application of pledged nations in a moratorium on human germline editing with an attempt to reach social consensus before moving forward into further research.
-The World Health Organization announced on December 18, 2018 plans to convene an intentional committee on clinical germline editing.
+On March 13, 2019 researchers Eric Lander, Françoise Baylis, Feng Zhang, Emmanuelle Charpentier, Paul Bergfrom and others called for a framework that did not foreclose any outcome, but included a voluntary pledge and a call for a coordinating body to monitor the HGE moratorium with an attempt to reach social consensus before furthering research.
+The World Health Organization announced on December 18, 2018 plans to convene an intentional committee on the topic.